Making a difference for our customers

 Whether people travel on our roads, or live and work around them, we’re listening and responding to their needs.

 By building better relationships with our customers and those affected by our work, we’re seeing our roads from their point of view and using their experiences to shape our plans.
-For example, this year we’ll be setting up a panel for professional drivers to share their needs.
+For example, this year we’ll be working with a panel of professional drivers to help drive positive change for the freight and logistics sectors.

 Having a shared understanding of who we are and what we do means we can deliver better value for money and leave behind a positive legacy from our road projects.